 - there are no outstanding costs

-The waiver letter will be issued to the postal address, email address or fax number provided on your form.
+The waiver letter will be issued to the email address provided on your form.

 The Treasury Solicitor will not send the waiver letter to Companies House for you.

 Applications usually take up to 5 (five) working days to process.
 You don’t need to contact the Treasury Solicitor unless this time period has expired.